 The algorithm and adaptations

-An early intervention framework for people on psychotropic medications (Curtis, Newall & Samaras, 2011).
+An early intervention framework for people on psychotropic medications (Curtis, Newall & Samaras, 2011) now has a 2023 update.
 Variation have been made for regional use.

 for People with Intellectual Disability